Running Shoes Vs. Training Shoes: What’s the Difference?

 The Basic Difference

 On the surface, training and running don’t seem all that dissimilar, so what’s the big deal about these shoes?
-Professor’s House piece on this subject reads: “If you have ever tried on a running shoe and a cross trainer you would have noticed some definite differences.
+A Professor’s House piece on this subject reads: “If you have ever tried on a running shoe and a cross trainer you would have noticed some definite differences.
 For starters, runners are very flexible and they seem as if they are tight around your toes.”
 This design provides necessary coverage and keeps the shoe on but doesn’t overburden your foot as it repeatedly hits the ground.
 In contrast, “cross trainers are more firm which makes them more supportive with a wider base…[and they are] not as flexible as running shoes.”
 Cross trainers are bigger shoes with a chunkier base, created to pad your foot and protect it from all angles as you perform a variety of movements.

 What Kind Should You Buy?